The expectations game hounds Democrats as they try to deliver their vast agenda

 “You can’t legislate like FDR when you got a 50-50 Senate, and that’s their basic problem,” said Sen. John Cornyn (R-Tex.).

 While Democrats insist they will ultimately deliver, the risk of failure is real.
 They need not look back any further than 2017, when Republicans gave up their attempts to undo the Affordable Care Act using the same process Democrats are now using to pass their agenda.
-After years of pledging in campaigns to “repeal and replace Obamacare” and taking dozens of votes to do so during Barack Obama’s presidency, key GOP lawmakers wavered when they had the chance to deliver under President Trump.
+After years of pledging in campaigns to “repeal and replace Obamacare” and taking dozens of votes to do so during Barack Obama’s presidency, key GOP lawmakers wavered when they had the chance to deliver under President Donald Trump.

 “In a place like this with so many different regions of the country, so much difference in terms of the spectrum of ideology, just in terms of all political needs of individuals, it’s really hard to get 100 percent on anything,” Cornyn said.
 “We learned that the hard way, and I think they’re experiencing that now.”